 EDU 216.
 Focus on the Arts.
-An inquiry into the relationships between the arts and other non-arts fields of knowledge and practice.
+An inquiry into the relationships between the arts and other nonarts fields of knowledge and practice.
 Open to all students with no prior credit in 172.
 Does not count towards major or minors in Art and Design, Art History, or Music.
 Does not count towards the major in Theatre, but is required for Theatre students in the teacher certification program.

 EDU 221.
 Education & the American Culture.
 A survey of the historical, philosophical, and societal influences on the profession of teaching and assessment of the effectiveness of school reform in relation to the curriculum, student diversity, school governance, and funding.
-Open only to freshmen and sophomores considering teaching as a profession.
-Includes field experience.
+This course serves as the gateway to the teacher education program and must be completed before application to program.
 Satisfies the W2 ACE.